ayushbatra/ayushbatra.github.io/_posts/2023-01-02-monty-hall-problem.md

 $$= \frac{1/3}{2/3} = 1/2$$

-And thus, in this case it does not matter if you choose to switch or not since either way your winning odds are at half.
+Thus, in this case, it does not matter if you choose to switch or not since either way your winning odds are at half.

-In the actual monty hall problem, the host is aware of the prize and delibrately chooses a door which does not contain the prize.
+In the actual Monty Hall problem, the host is aware of the prize and deliberately chooses a door that does not contain the prize.
 In this case,

 $$= P( A \text{ is prize | there exists a door not A, that does not have the prize} )$$